TheBlob42/drex.nvim/README.md

 - `M` mark the current element (add it to the clipboard)²
 - `u` unmark the current element (remove it from the clipboard)²
 - `cc` clear the clipboard content
-- `cs` show the content of the clipboard
+- `cs` show and edit the content of the clipboard
 - `s` show the stats for the element under the cursor
 - `a` create a new file or directory
   - to add a directory add a `/` at the end of your input